naturallifequery/Automation_Library/Server-Triage-Pack/README.md

 Released under the MIT License.
 Use at your own risk.
 Validate it against your environment, policies, security controls, and change-management requirements.

+## AI Assistance Disclosure

+Generative AI tools were used to assist with aspects of this project’s development, including code drafting, troubleshooting and documentation.
+All material was reviewed, edited and approved by the author, who retains responsibility for the final content.

+Users should independently review and validate all code in a suitable test environment before using it in production.

 Version 1.0.0 - 22 August 2026